maryreader/personal-website/content/project/the-birthweight-effects-of-cash-transfers-during-pregnancy/index.md

   preview_only: false
   caption: "Image credit: freestocks on Unsplash"
 ---
-Research using large administrative births and health data on the relative birthweight effects of transfers during pregnancy, including universal and means-tested, cash and in-kind, conditional and unconditional transfers.
+Research using large administrative births and hospital data on the relative birthweight effects of transfers during pregnancy, including universal and means-tested, cash and in-kind, conditional and unconditional transfers.